redmacdev1988/quicksort/README.md

 ## left side value > pivot

 We run through the front of the array and we do leave alone values smaller than the pivot.
-If the value > pivot, we stop and proceed to find any values < pivot on the right side.
+If the value > pivot, we stop for lo index and and proceed to check from the right side for hi index.

 ![](http://shanghaiseagull.com/wp-content/uploads/2017/12/quicksort_partition_lo.jpg)